Teachers' toolkit for creating and re-purposing OER using FOSS/Publishing OER

 Activity time - Register on Wordpress.com and create your account.
 Upload your text document as a WordPress page.
 In this page, provide hyper links to your concept map image, audio and video resources already uploaded by you on the OER repositories, as per the earlier activities in 'publishing OER'.
 You can create additional pages as required by you, to complete the OER on your topic.

-You can treat WordPress as your 'e-journal', in which as a teacher, you can regularly record your experiences and insights.
-You can invite feedback from your colleagues as well, which can be recorded by them as comments on your blog.
+You should mention on the site that all the content on your site is licensed as OER, you can use any of the three CC licenses discussed in an earlier chapter You can treat WordPress as your 'e-journal', in which as a teacher, you can regularly record your experiences and insights.
+You can invite feedback from your colleagues as well, which can be recorded by them as comments on your blog. |

 OER created as part of this toolkit on 'learning digital story telling'